TechnoMom/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 10: Tuesday, 12 January 2021

+**Today's Progress**: I started the Basic Algorithm Scripting at FCC and did more Web Development Fundamentals review at Codecademy.

+**Thoughts**: I think I'm going to take the algorithms slowly.
+I want to be sure that I really understand them.

 ### Day 9: Monday, 11 January 2021

 **Today's Progress**: So far, I've done the Basic Data Structures at FCC and started the Web Development part of the Full-Stack Engineer path at Codecademy.